 Minor injuries occurring within school are dealt with by staff trained in basic first aid.
 All injuries are recorded in our accident book and a note is sent home to you via your child’s book bag.

-Whenever a member of staff is concerned about the seriousness of injury, one of our three senior first aiders will be consulted.
+Whenever a member of staff is concerned about the seriousness of injury, one of our four senior first aiders will be consulted.
 If it is considered necessary to seek further medical advice, you will be contacted and asked to collect your child and take them to your GP, drop in centre or A&E as appropriate.
 In the case of major emergencies, school staff will phone for an ambulance and contact you as soon as possible.

 Please do not send your child to school if you know they are unwell.
 If your child has sickness or diarrhoea, we ask you not to send him/her into school for at least 48 hours after the last bout of sickness/diarrhoea.
 Please also ensure that they have fully digested a meal the day before returning to school.
 This ensures your child has fully recovered but also helps prevent the spread of illness to other pupils and staff.

-Some common childhood illnesses are very contagious or infectious, e.g. chickenpox, measles, impetigo etc. We have Health Protection Agency guidelines for how long children should be kept off school in these cases.
+Some common childhood illnesses are very contagious or infectious, e.g. chickenpox, measles, impetigo etc. We follow Health Protection Agency guidelines for how long children should be kept off school in these cases.
 Please check with the school office before your child returns to school.

 If your child becomes ill during the day, we will contact you by phone and request that you (or a named representative), collects him/her.
 Please ensure that all contact numbers are kept up to date by informing us if you change address, your place of work or mobile number